syncfusion-content/fileformat-docs/File-Formats/Presentation/aspnetcore.md

 1. Syncfusion.Compression.Portable
 2. Syncfusion.OfficeChart.Portable
 3. Syncfusion.Presentation.Portable
-The below code snippet demonstrates how to create a PowerPoint Presentation in ASP.NET Core platform:
+The below code snippet demonstrates how to create a PowerPoint Presentation in ASP.NET Core platform.
 {% tabs %}
 {% highlight c# %}
 //Creates a new instance of PowerPoint Presentation